apiraino/apiraino.github.io/content/2018-08-06-ubuntu_gnome_power.md

 It doesn't work.

-If I unplug the monitor or explicity request to suspend, it suspend-on-lid-closing works.
+If I unplug the monitor or explicitly request to suspend, it suspend-on-lid-closing works.
 With the external monitor attached, no way. \*sigh\*.

 Let's apply some more DDG-fu.
 Uhm ... more people complaining about this.
 I also see floating keywords such as _systemd_, _nvidia_, _bugs_ ... \*groan\*, I should have seen this coming.